 3. Coat the axle threads with red Loctite #271 and install one axle nut; then using an appropriate rear axle nut wrench, tighten the inner axle nut to 86 ft-lb.

-■NOTE: Compress the left hand brake and engage the brake lever lock to prevent the rear axle from turning.
+■NOTE: Set the parking brake to prevent the rear axle from turning.

 TR235